 Natural Levels and Cultural Descent

-As humankind evolves and merges, lighter shades of hair and skin become less prevalent.
-My parents are both blue eyed blondes so genetically the odds were high for me to have the same traits.
-My son’s dad is Italian with black hair and green eyes.
-When my son was born his hair was jet black.
-He was so cute!
-His hair was so full and dark it looked like a little baby wig.😍
+My parents are both blue eyed blondes, so genetic odds were high for me to have similar traits.
+However, my son’s Italian father has black hair and green eyes.
+When my son was born, he had a full head of jet black hair.
+He was so cute because it looked like a little baby wig.😍